GitForSK/node_project/README.md

 # Node project

-This program create nodes which communicate with each other using TCP.
-Each node is its own thred.
-Network node will connect to another node if gateway was passed.
-When Network node will receive the request it will create another thread to fulfill the commands.
-If request coming from the another node asking for connection, the handshake procedure will be started and then the network nodes will exchange theirs ids and add them to the list.
-If client request the resources and node do not have this type available, then asked node will communicate to the other nodes for the resource it did not have.
-The moment the main node have the information that the all resources are available it will send command ACTIVATE_ALLOCATOR to reserve those resources on the nodes where they were free.
-If any of the node have given resources available then network node will send message FAILED to the client.
+This program creates nodes that communicate with each other using TCP.
+Each node runs as its own thread.
+A network node will connect to another node if a gateway is provided.
+When a network node receives a request, it will create another thread to process the commands.

+If a request comes from another node asking for a connection, the handshake procedure will be initiated, and the network nodes will exchange their IDs and add them to the list.
+If a client requests resources and the node does not have the requested type available, the node will communicate with other nodes to locate the missing resource.

+Once the main node confirms that all required resources are available, it will send the command ACTIVATE_ALLOCATOR to reserve those resources on the nodes where they are free.
+If none of the nodes have the requested resources available, the network node will send a FAILED message to the client.

 ## Compling:
 javac NetworkNode.java